SpeedyMake: Automation Tool for Easily Building SoftwareCreate a makefile without any knowledge, just two rules and two commands to remind.

-This article compares Speedy Make and make and the makefiles.
+This article compares Speedy Make and Make and their respective makefiles.

 Binary executable and sources are provided in zip and tar.gz archives for Windows and Unix.
 The manual is included in several formats into the Speedy Make archives.

-- All the versions include the Scriptol source code.
+- All versions include the Scriptol source code.

-Make is not useful only for building applications, but may accomplish various
+Speedy Make is not useful only for building applications, but may accomplish various tasks.

 GPL 2.0 licence.